 The emergence of 3D software

 The emergence of 3D software like Autocad and 3D Studio Max reduced the workload on drafters and designers alike.
-Modern generation drafters create the skeleton (technically knows as wireframe) of the room's, including the furniture and light fittings along with their placement in the interior of shops using sophisticated programs like Autocad.
+Modern generation drafters create the skeleton (technically knows as wireframe) of the room's, including the furniture and light fittings along with their placement in the interior of shops using sophisticated programs like Autocad often similar to those used by 3d animation services to make films.
 They then pass on the data generated by it to designers who feed it into rendering software like 3D Studio Max to create elevations, add texture to furniture outlines, add illumination along with shadows, and much more.
 They team leader shows this rendered version to the client.

 If the client is not satisfied with any aspect of the design, the team leader changes that particular region on his laptop in a couple of minutes, and shows it to the client.
 The biggest advantage of using these programs is that they allow alterations and modifications in the design within a few minutes.
 It allows the designer to move furniture and other elements of the shop from one region to another effortlessly.
 The designer makes final alterations in front of the client so that he she can see an exact visualisation of the final project before the construction work commences.
 The rendering program employs a degree of artificial intelligence to show the illumination of the room in natural and artificial light.
 The lighting aspect is extremely important in case of jewellery shops, where illumination plays a huge role.